arafatm/arafatm.github.io/_articles/health/westside.barbell.book.of.methods.md

 ## Books That Lou Recommends

-- Program of Multi-Year Training in Weightlifting by AS Medvedyev A System of Multi-Year Training in Weightlifting by AS Medvedyev Adaptation in Sports Training by Atko Viro
-- Basic Physics by Karl F. Kuhn
-- Beyond Stretching Russian Flexibility Breakthroughs by Pavel Tsatsouline Circuit Training for All Sports by Manfred Scholich, PhD
-- European Perspectives on Exercise and Sport Psychology by Stuart J. H. Biddle Explosive Power &
-- Explosive Power and Jumping Ability by Tadeusz Starzynski/Henry K Sozanski, PhD Facts and Fallacies of Fitness by Dr. Mel Siff
-- Fitness and Strength Training for All Sports by Jurgen Hartmann,
-- PhD Fundamentals of Special Strength Training in Sports by YV Verkhoshansky
-- Manage the Training of Weightlifters by Nikolai Petrovich Laputin/Valentin Grigoryevich Oleshko
-- Periodization Theory and Methodology of Training by Tudor O. Bompa
-- Periodization Training for Sports by Tudor O. Bompa
-- Power Training for Sport by Tudor O. Bompa
-- Programming and Organization of Training by YV Verkhoshansky
-- Science and Practice of Strength Training by Vladimir Zatsiorsky
-- Science of Sports Training by Thomas Kurz
-- Westside Exercise Index
-- Westside Squat and Deadlift Exercise Index:
-- Good morning styles: regular bent over arched back standing on ramp from chains (concentric) foot stance
-- Box squat styles: low box high box soft box (hassock or foam) foot stance from chains (concentric)
-- Resistance variables on squats and good mornings: chains reverse band bands from floor bands and chains together straight weight weight releasers
-- Different bars and tools to use on squats and good mornings: straight bar cambered squat bar safety squat bar buffalo bar MantaRay Dave Draper's top squat front squat harness
-- Resistance variables on deadlift: chains reverse band band platform straight weight
-- Deadlift styles: regular box or platform sumo conventional rack pulls snatch grip hack deadlifts
-- Different bars to use on deadlift: deadlift bar standard power bar thick bars, squat bar, Apollo’s axle trap bar

-## WESTSIDE BENCH PRESS EXERCISE INDEX:

-Floor Press: chains bands reverse bands football bar fat bar

-Board Press: 1-2-3-boards 3-4-5-boards chains bands fat bar

-Regular bench Press: chains bands reverse bands all special bars incline decline

-Repatition Work: dumbells arc bar football bar all special bars incline decline floor stability ball

-Resistance variables on the bench: chains reverse band football bar bands from floor bands and chains together straight weight weight releasers

-Different bars and tools to use on the bench press: straight bar cambered bar buffalo bard football bar fat bars foam stability ball

-Choose exercises based on your weak points or sticking points, lack of speed on big weights, ability to use equipment, or anyting else that may hold your progress back.
+- _Program of Multi-Year Training in Weightlifting_ by AS Medvedyev A System of Multi-Year Training in Weightlifting by AS Medvedyev Adaptation in Sports Training by Atko Viro
+- _Basic Physics_ by Karl F. Kuhn
+- _Beyond Stretching Russian Flexibility Breakthroughs_ by Pavel Tsatsouline
+  Circuit Training for All Sports by Manfred Scholich, PhD
+- _European Perspectives on Exercise and Sport Psychology_ by Stuart J. H. Biddle Explosive Power &
+- _Explosive Power and Jumping Ability_ by Tadeusz Starzynski/Henry K Sozanski,
+  PhD Facts and Fallacies of Fitness by Dr. Mel Siff
+- _Fitness and Strength Training for All Sports_ by Jurgen Hartmann,
+- _PhD Fundamentals of Special Strength Training in Sports_ by YV Verkhoshansky
+- _Manage the Training of Weightlifters_ by Nikolai Petrovich Laputin/Valentin
+  Grigoryevich Oleshko
+- _Periodization Theory and Methodology of Training_ by Tudor O. Bompa
+- _Periodization Training for Sports_ by Tudor O. Bompa
+- _Power Training for Sport_ by Tudor O. Bompa
+- _Programming and Organization of Training_ by YV Verkhoshansky
+- _Science and Practice of Strength Training_ by Vladimir Zatsiorsky
+- _Science of Sports Training_ by Thomas Kurz

+## SQUAT AND DEADLIFT EXERCISE INDEX:

+- __Good morning styles__:
+  - regular
+    - bent over
+    - arched back
+    - standing on ramp from chains
+    - (concentric) foot stance
+- __Box squat styles__:
+  - low box
+  - high box
+  - soft box (hassock or foam)
+  - foot stance from chains (concentric)
+- __Resistance variables on squats and good mornings__:
+  - chains
+  - reverse band
+  - bands from floor
+  - bands and chains together
+  - straight weight
+  - weight releasers
+- __Different bars and tools to use on squats and good mornings__:
+  - straight bar
+  - cambered squat bar
+  - safety squat bar
+  - buffalo bar
+  - MantaRay
+  - Dave Draper's top squat
+  - front squat
+  - harness
+- __Resistance variables on deadlift__:
+  - chains
+  - reverse band
+  - band
+  - platform
+  - straight weight
+- __Deadlift styles__:
+  - regular
+  - box or platform
+  - sumo
+  - conventional
+  - rack pulls
+  - snatch grip
+  - hack deadlifts
+- __Different bars to use on deadlift__:
+  - deadlift bar
+  - standard power bar
+  - thick bars,
+  - squat bar,
+  - Apollo’s axle
+  - trap bar

+## BENCH PRESS EXERCISE INDEX:

+- __Floor Press__:
+  - chains
+  - bands
+  - reverse bands
+  - football bar
+  - fat bar
+- __Board Press__:
+  - 1-2-3-boards
+  - 3-4-5-boards
+  - chains
+  - bands
+  - fat bar
+- __Regular bench Press__:
+  - chains
+  - bands
+  - reverse bands
+  - all special bars
+  - incline
+  - decline
+- __Repatition Work__:
+  - dumbells
+  - arc bar
+  - football bar
+  - all special bars
+  - incline
+  - decline
+  - floor
+  - stability ball
+- __Resistance variables on the bench__:
+  - chains
+  - reverse band
+  - football bar
+  - bands from floor
+  - bands and chains together
+  - straight weight
+  - weight releasers
+- __Different bars and tools to use on the bench press__:
+  - straight bar
+  - cambered bar
+  - buffalo bard
+  - football bar
+  - fat bars
+  - foam
+  - stability ball

+> Choose exercises based on your weak points or sticking points, lack of speed
+> on big weights, ability to use equipment, or anyting else that may hold your
+> progress back.